noemimontobbio/msprog/README.md

 <!-- README.md is generated from README.Rmd.
 Please only edit README.Rmd -->

-# msprog: reproducible assessment of disability progression in MS
+# msprog: reproducible assessment of disability course in MS

 <!-- badges: start -->